com-lihaoyi/Ammonite/readme.md

 - Create short URLs for the 2.11.7 executable download and the `example-predef.scala` file and the readme code in `readme/Sample.scala` to use these short URLs
 - `sbt ~readme/run` builds the documentation inside its target folder, which you can view by opening `readme/target/scalatex/index.html` in your browser.
 - `git commit -am $VERSION` with the new version number, and `git tag $VERSION`
-- `git checkout gh-pages && cp -r readme/target/scalatex/* . && git commit -am . && git push` will deploy the generated documentation to Github Pages
+- `git checkout gh-pages && cp -r readme/target/scalatex/* . && git add -A && git commit -am . && git push` will deploy the generated documentation to Github Pages
 - Swap `project/Constants.scala` to `$NEXT_VERSION-SNAPSHOT` and commit it

 ## Issue Tags